heremaps/naksha/docs/BINARY.md

 This has another big advantage in a multi-service environment.
 It allows to calculate results, or the content of tiles, and to transfer only the tuple-numbers, without actually transferring the feature payload.
 This is helpful in queues, when sending results between services, and basically everywhere, where the data may have security implications.
 When a service receives such a result-set, it can fetch the actual payload from the source, or any cache.
 This as well allows to perform security checks, if the receiver of the data has the right to access it.
 As the data is immutable, the whole process is idempotent, and therefore repeatable in a crash case.

+### Tuple Loading
-Now, finally, lets have a look on how the tuples are eventually fetched from the database, when the client really need them, and can't find them in any cache (we do not allow cross map selection):
+Finally, lets have a look on how the tuples are eventually fetched from the database, when the client really need them, and can't find them in any cache (we do not allow cross map selection):

 ```sql
 WITH source AS (